dreamgrove/dreamgrove/content/balance/SFO-Raid-Guide/Vigilant Guardian.md

 ## Notes For the Boss:
+- Covenant: Venthyr most likely.
 - Pad aoe fiesta have fun and top the meters.
-If you group does not possess a spear that is.

 ## Mythic only notes:
 -